Rugby Club Luxembourg: France

-2021-22 Squad

-Note: Players in Bold are internationally capped.

 Past Seasons

 2019–20 season

 In a season cut short due to Covid, RCL had a mixed account.
 Following a slow start, losing 3 matches on the trot, RCL were able to beat RK Heuseunstamm away.
 Following this, they had several close losses.
 In 2020, RCL only fulfilled one promising fixture against league heavyweights SC Frankfurt 1880 before the Covid-19 pandemic forced the league to suspend all fixtures.

 2018–19 season

 RCL won its season opener at home 37-14 against Neckersulm SU.
 In spring 2019, RCL achieved a surprise 12-29 away win against one of the German top teams RG Heidelberg, gaining a bonus point win.
 This was followed by another bonus point 39-17 win against RK Heusenstamm at home a week later.
 Beating former German Champion TV Pforzheim with a bonus point win at Stade Boy Konen, RCL secured a spot in the first Bundesliga for the 2019-2020 season.

 The second team meanwhile came second in the Rheinlandpfalz/Luxembourg Regionalliga, behind fellow Luxembourg club Rugby Club Walferdange.
 Both teams qualified for the Bundesliga 2 play-offs.